Rotating twisted magnetosphere of magnetars: approximate analytical solutions: Discussions

 From eq.(\ref{eqn_thetapc}), at radius $r$, the magnetic field opening angle is will be $(r/n R_{\rm lc})^{n/2}$.
 Similar to normal radio pulsar, the pulse width can be obtained for a given emission height $r$ and geometry (mainly the inclination angle $\alpha$, when the impact angle $\beta$ is assumed to be small) (Tong 2023):

 This definition of pulse width is in the range $0-1$.
 Therefore, it is actually the duty cycle of the pulse profile.
 Then for a typical magnetar with period $P=5 \ \rm s$, the pulse width as a function of emission height for several values of $n$ are given in figure \ref{fig_PW}.
 For a larger twist (smaller $n$), the pulse width will be larger.
 Compared with normal pulsars, the radio emission of magnetar typically have wide pulse profile, by noting that magnetar have a long pulsation period (Camilo et al. 2006, 2008; Levin et al. 2012; Huang et al. 2021).
-From figure \ref{fig_PW}, for a typical pulse width about $10\%$ of magnetars, (1) a very high emission height is required for a dipole field ($n=1$), (2) for a twisted magnetosphere, the pulse width can be explained by an emission about 100 neutron radius (the typical value of normal pulsars, Johnston \& Kramer 2019).
+From figure \ref{fig_PW}, for a typical pulse width about $10\%$ of magnetars, (1) a very high emission height is required for a dipole field ($n=1$), (2) for a twisted magnetosphere, the pulse width can be explained by an emission height about 100 neutron star radius (the typical value of normal pulsars, Johnston \& Kramer 2019).
 During the outburst decaying phase, the pulse width decreases with time.
 It is possible that at a later time, the line of sight will be out-of the radio emission beam.
-This may be another reason for the radio trun-on/off of magnetar radio emission.
+This may be the second reason for the radio turn-on/off of magnetars.

 A general trend of magnetar outburst can be obtained.
 For an evolving magnetosphere (parameterized by an increasing $n(t)$): (1) The Y-point radius will increase with time, until it reaches the light cylinder (the dipole case).
 (2) The polar cap will be a decreasing function of time.
 This may corresponds to a shrinking hot spot of magnetar X-ray ray emission.
 At the same time, a shrinking polar cap will also result in a decreasing maximum acceleration potential, and decreasing radio emission beam.
 (3) The particle outflow luminosity will also decrease with time.
 This may be responsible for the decreasing spin-down rate during magnetar outburst.
 By employing the simplified form (eq.\ref{eqn_n}) or some physical model, the time evolution of these three aspects can be calculated.